Multiorbital effects in high-order harmonic emission from CO$_2$: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the U.S. National Science Foundation (Grants Nos.
-Grant No. PHY-1734006 and Grant No. PHY-2110628).
-This work utilized the Summit supercomputer, which was supported by the U.S. National Science Foundation and the University of Colorado Boulder.
+A.J. acknowledges support from the U.S. National Science Foundation (Grant No. PHY-231714 and Grant No. PHY-2110628).
+This work utilized the Alpine high-performance computing resource at the University of Colorado Boulder.
+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University.